rinvex/laravel-repositories/README.md

 #### `where()`

-The `with` method adds a basic where clause to the query:
+The `where` method adds a basic where clause to the query:
 ```php
 $repository->where('slug', '=', 'example');
 ```